 “They won’t tell me.
 How much is it, Chris.”

-Landis spoke up.
+Landis speaks up.
 “That works.
 We have our own legal representation.
 I’ll have them call your legal department if there are further snags.”

 “When did we authorize you to obtain counsel?”

 “Tim has always had representation, Michael Antonio LLC in Miami.”